aegrey/AngularJS-Chat/README.md

 ## Description
 Allows for multiple chats, user nicknames.
 Will add full description once this is converted into a module and a better back-end is completed.

-Currently, this app isn't usable as it was built on a socket.io node server that's proprietary.
+Currently, this app was built on a socket.io node server, it's being setup using serverless and server will be added once complete.

-I'm actively creating a custom node.js server using PubNub for real-time monitoring and updating this application based on the new server, after which this application will be functional.

 ## Installation